4. Running a UM workflow on ARCHER2

 Open your new suite in the Rose config editor GUI.

-Before you can run the suite you need to change the userid, queue, account code and reservation:
+Before you can run the workflow you need to change the userid, queue, account code and reservation:

-Click on suite conf –> jinja2 in the left hand panel
+Click on suite conf –> template variables in the left hand panel

 Set